joe-glasgow/player-search/README.md

     Ensure the programme image, title & number of available episodes is returned with the list of results.
     Ensure a suitable message is returned to the user when no results are found.

-From these the following unit tests could be written:
+From these, the following unit tests could be written:

 #### Describe:
 	Module can build a request to the search API and